zfcampus/apigility-documentation/api-doc/customize.md

 Creating a custom renderer means implementing [Zend\View\Renderer\RendererInterface](https://github.com/zendframework/zf2/blob/master/library/Zend/View/Renderer/RendererInterface.php);
-we leave such implementation as an exercise to the reader.
+and Apigility leaves such implementation as an exercise to the reader.

 ### Creating a view strategy